mkay313/jekyll-now/tech_blog/_posts/2018-12-09-DNS-hosts-savings.md

 0.0.0.0 www.instagram.com
 ```

-I don't even have accounts on twitter and instagram anymore so why was I browsing them?
+I don't even have accounts on ~~twitter and~~ _got myself a twitter account back again_ instagram anymore so why was I browsing them?
 Muscle memory, I think.

 Remember to restart the browser (and flush the dns beforehand, preferably) after each change.
 On Ubuntu 18.04, it's possible to flush dns with ```sudo systemd-resolve --flush-caches```.